 The UBC Farm site is open to the public, 9 a.m. to 5 p.m.

-Monday – Friday from November to MarchNote: Our hours change throughout the year, based on the growing season.
+Monday – Friday from December to the third week of AprilNote: Our hours change throughout the year, based on the growing season.

 Note: Mail is not delivered directly to the Farm.
 Our mailbox is located in the H.R.
 MacMillan building.